JonahRM/anagram/README.md

 The URL is: [http://anagram.netlify.com/](http://anagram.netlify.com/)
 ## Usage
 The anagram checker ignores case and whitespace.
 It does not consider two empty strings to be anagrams.
+## Code
+The mojority of the relevant code is in InputForm.js and App.js.
+I also added a few custom styles in index.css.